-The Office of Information Technology recommends that you keep your student-related email in your Google Apps @ NC State instead of forwarding it to a personal Gmail or other address.
+The Office of Information Technology recommends that you keep your student-related email in your Google Apps @ NC State account instead of forwarding it to a personal Gmail or other address.
 This offers several advantages.
-For example, if you use Google Docs to share documents with classmates on a school project, you can give your NC State Gmail address as the share address instead of your personal email address.
+For example, if you use Google Docs to share school project documents with classmates, you can give your NC State Gmail address as the share address instead of your personal email address.

-If you decide to forward all your NC State Gmail, use the Google procedure: Foward mail to another account.
+If you decide to forward all your NC State Gmail, use the Google procedure: Forward mail to another account.

 Please note: if you are using OIT's Mail Manager Tool to forward emails, this service is being phased out and will no longer be available after June 30, 2014 (only applies to personal forwards).
 If you need to forward email you would use Google's forwarding tool (see above).

 - Verify a message before you forward it.